CitrusForks/exploration/dxgame/ReadMe.txt

 d3dclass.cpp
     This file contains code to intialize D3D and retains the ID3D11Device and ID3D11DeviceContext pointers.
     It's a modified version of the rastertek.com tutorial file.

+errors.cpp
+    This is a collection of helper functions to display error message boxes.

+firstperson.cpp
+    This ia a camera, including transforms input handling.

+graphics.cpp
+    This class is the graphics engine, basically.
+It initializes d3dclass and some other necessary structures.

+input.cpp
+    Input encapsulation.

+intermediaterendertarget.cpp
+    This is an off-screen texture to be used as a render target.
+This can be copied to the screen via the postprocessing shader for some effects.

+lightsandshadows.cpp
+    Light positions, related constant buffers.

+loadedtexture.cpp
+    This class holds a texture buffer loaded with WICTextureLoader, nothing fancy.
+    DDSTextureLoader may be trivially substituted.

+modelmanager.cpp
+    This is a collection of ComplexModel objects.
+It's the cache of loaded models, really.

 objloader.cpp
     This is a .obj loader that I ported from grilliards; it was originally from an OpenGL tutorial.

+options.cpp
+    Runtime-configurable options.

+scene.cpp
+    This is a collection of Actor objects which may be rendered as a set.

+scenedemo.cpp
+    This is a scene with a house, a duck, a floor, a torus, a tree, and a human model.
+It's mainly for testing.

+scriptedactor.cpp
+    Lua hooks for Actor (TODO)

+scriptedscene.cpp
+    Lua hooks for Scene (TODO)

+shadowbuffer.cpp
+    Holds the actual buffer for a single shadowmap.
+Rendering code is in LightsAndShadows.

 simplemesh.cpp
     Another port from grilliards.
 I modified to use xnamath and render itself with D3D.
 DirectX rendering code is again modified from the rastertek tutorials.
 The xnamath knowledge is from Frank Luna's book.

-textureclas.cpp
-    Modified rastertek.com file to load a texture and retain the ID3D11ShaderResourceView pointer.
-    Currently modified to use MS's WICTextureLoader.cpp.
-If load times become relevant, the DDS loader should be easy to adapt.

-textureshaderclass.cpp
+SimpleText.cpp
+    A wrapper for a decent library to draw text.

+Sound.cpp
+    A wrapper for FMOD; nothing complicated yet.

+vanillashaders.cpp
-    Heavily modified rastertek.com file to hold on to compiled shaders and the constant buffers that feed them.
+    Heavily modified rastertek.com file to hold compiled shader references and some of the constant buffers that feed them.
-    TODO: rename

 vboindexer.cpp
     Another grilliards source file ported from glm to xnamath.
 Not sure if useful.